MileHacker Logo

 Final Recommendation

 Canakkale offers diverse transportation choices.
-A mix of strolling, dolmuş, and ferries usually has the most efficient and enjoyable way to explore.
+A mix of going on foot, dolmuş, and ferries usually has the most efficient and enjoyable way to explore.

 For trips to Troy or Gallipoli, consider an organized tour or a rental car for convenience.